 Gardens in need: Watering bans endanger plants in Jerichower Land!

-In spring 2025, Germany has experienced the slightest precipitation since the weather records began.
-This concern of exciting situation has led to the fact that irrigation bans have already been issued in some counties.
-So also in the Jerichower Land district in Saxony-Anhalt, where this step became essential.
-The ban on watering plants between 10 a.m. and 7 p.m. with drinking water is particularly hard.
-Doreen Methner, a 37-year-old from the allotment garden system Burg, faces a big challenge because she does not have a rainwater bin and fears the survival of her plants, while other garden owners are in a similar location.
+In spring 2025, Germany experienced the lowest rainfall since weather records began.
+This worrying situation has led to irrigation bans being imposed in some counties.
+This was also the case in the Jerichower Land district in Saxony-Anhalt, where this step became unavoidable.
+The ban on watering plants with drinking water between 10 a.m. and 7 p.m. hits garden owners particularly hard.
+Doreen Methner, a 37-year-old from the Burg allotment, faces a major challenge as she does not have a rainwater barrel and fears for the survival of her plants, while other garden owners are in a similar situation.

-The ban on irrigation is a preventive measure in times of drought, but it also shows the serious consequences of climate change.
-According to the general manager of the German Association of Cities and Municipalities, Berghegger should only be used as the last means.
-The heat waves and the lack of precipitation are a clear sign that the weather conditions change.
-Berghegger calls on the municipalities to inform their citizens about possible restrictions in the water supply in good time.
-All of this comes to a moment when the water withdrawals from rivers, lakes and fountains are already restricted in several regions of Saxony-Anhalt.
+Although the irrigation ban is a preventive measure in times of drought, it also highlights the serious consequences of climate change.
+According to the general manager of the German Association of Cities and Municipalities, Berghegger, such bans should only be used as a last resort.
+The heat waves and the lack of precipitation are a clear sign that the weather conditions are changing.
+Berghegger calls on municipalities to inform their citizens in good time about possible restrictions on water supplies.
+All of this comes at a time when water withdrawals from rivers, lakes and wells are already restricted in several regions of Saxony-Anhalt.

-The situation in the allotment garden Burg reflects these arguments.
-With a 600-liter ton, Karina and Maik Munkwitz, for example, are provided for the rainwater collection.
-Access to water is regulated for the tenants via the water system of the system: Each leasehold receives three hectoliters of water free of charge, after which access costs 50 cents per hectoliter.
-However, the water is only suitable for plants, as it is too iron for human consumption.
-Sebastian skull, worrying about his cucumber, strictly adheres to the ban on irrigation.
-The pressure on the hobby gardeners is growing, and the concern for the green protégés requires creativity and commitment.
+The situation in the Burg allotment garden reflects these disputes.
+Karina and Maik Munkwitz, for example, use a 600 liter bin to collect rainwater.
+Access to water for the tenants is regulated via the facility's water system: Each leased garden receives three hectoliters of water free of charge, after which access costs 50 cents per hectoliter.
+However, the water is only suitable for plants as it contains too much iron for human consumption.
+Sebastian Skull, concerned about his cucumbers, strictly adheres to the watering ban.
+The pressure on hobby gardeners is growing, and caring for the green protégés requires creativity and commitment.

 The challenges of climate change

 The year 2018 already brought a similar stress test for the water supply in Germany.
-At that time, long dry periods and high temperatures led to a significantly increased water requirement.
-The infrastructure put record values in daily water consumption.
-Expert: Inside of the [DVGW] (https://www.dvgw.de/themen/wasser/resourcenmanagement-und-gewaesserschutz/klimawaWeLel- und-water supply) have since recognized the need for action in order to ensure drinking water supply.
-The discussion about the priority of drinking water supply compared to other uses is becoming increasingly necessary, especially in view of future extreme dry phases that are considered a realistic scenario.
+Long dry periods and high temperatures led to a significantly increased water requirement.
+Record levels of daily water consumption put the infrastructure to the test.
+Experts from DVGW have since recognized the need for action to secure drinking water supplies.
+The discussion about the priority of drinking water supply over other uses is becoming increasingly necessary, especially in view of future extreme droughts, which are considered a realistic scenario.

-The current developments illustrate how important it is to prepare for water supply in times of climate change.
-In Germany, water suppliers have to critically check their systems and ensure that they can fall back on sufficient reserves even in extreme weather events.
-Even if it is difficult, as a society, we have to improve the cooperation between water suppliers, municipalities and disaster protection in order to be able to cope with the challenges that climate change brings with it.
+Current developments illustrate how important it is to prepare for water supply in times of climate change.
+In Germany, water suppliers must critically examine their systems and ensure that they can rely on sufficient reserves even during extreme weather events.
+Even though it is difficult, we as a society must improve cooperation between water suppliers, municipalities and civil protection in order to meet the challenges posed by climate change.